ostis-ai/sc-machine/docs/sc-memory/api/cpp/agents.md

 ## **ScWait**

-This type of objects used to wait until some event emits.
-It usually used, when on of an `ScAgent` want to wait result of another one.
+This type of objects is used to wait until some event emits.
+It usually used, when one of an `ScAgent` wants to wait result of another one.
 There are next kind of `ScWait` objects:

 * `ScWait`- lock run flow until simple event emits.
 You can see the list of these events in the Class properties table (